Buyer GuideBuyer evaluation

 • The supplier thread is preserved as an attachment for audit

-A small team's bookkeeper should not be reconciling PO PDFs against bills.
-The PO tool should send the bill that matches what actually happened.
+A small team's bookkeeper should not be reconciling PO PDFs against bills without supplier and receiving context.
+The PO tool should hand off a bill context that reflects what actually happened.
 We explained the failure mode in Why Your Invoice Never Matches Your PO.

 Tools with original-PO handoff: Most PO generators, basic PO tools.